 On January 9, 2007, NERC provided WECC with a report of its preliminary findings about the request from December 22, 2006, and provided WECC with a list of required remediations.
 The request largely addressed styles, formats, and corrections to compliance sections.
 The NERC Board of Trustees approved the Tier One request subject to remediation and sent the eight proposed standards to FERC with a request for approval.

-In June 2007, FERC approved WECC’s submittal of eight reliability-crucial Tier One standards thereby transitioning from the RMS system to that of FERC-approved NERC Reliability Standards.
+In June 2007, FERC approved WECC’s submittal of eight reliability-crucial Tier One standards, thereby transitioning from the RMS system to that of FERC-approved NERC Reliability Standards.
 Although earlier versions lacked technical support, FERC agreed with

 “WECC, WIRAB [Western Interconnection Regional Advisory Board] and NERC that approval of [WECC’s early BAL] under section 215 would enhance reliability in the Western Interconnection by making WECC’s current practices binding on all relevant entities in the region and by strengthening WECC’s compliance and enforcement authority.”